tdelhomme/nf-scripts/README.md

 - Realignment of BAM files

-- Blastn using variable parameters
+- Blastn using multiple parameter combinations